 If you’re taking the GRE, you’ll be eager to get your results and use them to apply to graduate schools.
 The good news is that you won’t have to wait long at all to get at least some of your scores.

-We’ll walk you through how long it normally takes to get all of your scores, plus show you how to view your scores, and answer some other GRE-related questions you might have.
+We’ll walk you through how long does it take to get GRE scores, plus show you how to view your scores and answer some other GRE-related questions you might have.

 When you take an exam as important as the GRE, it’s understandable to be nervous about your results.
-The good news is that you get to see most of your score as soon as you finish taking the GRE.
+The good news is that you will see most of your score as soon as you finish taking the GRE.

 Immediately after you take the GRE, you’ll have the option to cancel your scores or view them.